Project Background

 It identifies animal management compliance and education initiatives carried out by Council and new initiatives identified to address emerging issues.
 It also identifies opportunities for community and Council partnerships to tackle challenges associated with cats and dogs in the community.

-From the first round of consultation Council has now developed the Draft Domestic Animal Management Plan 2026-2029 which sets out actions to address these challenges.
+Two separate consultations were created.
+From the first round of consultation Council has now developed the Domestic Animal Management Plan 2026-2029 which sets out actions to address these challenges.
 It also highlights the need to keep improving our services to meet legal requirements and community expectations.
 Our approach focuses on grassroots change—shaping community values, encouraging responsible pet ownership, and building strong partnerships.
+From this a second consultation, the draft DAMP was shared to get further feedback.

 Community Consultation Summary